finalpi/wechat2tg/README.md

 - `/login`: Get login QR code; the first person to send this command during initial deployment will become the bot owner

-- `/flogin`: Get file transfer assistant login QR code, supports receiving videos and files
+- `/logout`: Logout and delete login cache

 - `/update`: Update group avatar and nickname information